brenobaptista/blog/src/posts/passing-data-through-react-context-api.md

 export default ExampleContext
 ```

-> You could create the context in the same file as the high-level component below, but it would be disorganized and would lead to errors.
+> You could create the context in the same file as the high-level component below, but it would be disorganized and could lead to errors.

 ## 2. Providing the context